The confusing origins of the croissant

 Legend has it that the bakers, who were working late into the night in the basements of their bakeries, heard distant commotions underground.
 They sensed something was wrong and alerted the city guard who figured out what the Ottomans were up to, repelled the attempt to break through the walls and saved the city.
 The bakers in question, who were instrumental to this victory, could have taken this opportunity to take all of the glory, but they instead asked only if they could create a food item to celebrate the victory: the kipfel, a brioche-like pastry shaped like a crescent.
 The shape was a reference to the crescent moons present on the Ottoman flag at the time.

 The kipfel then grew in popularity all over Vienna over the 17th and 18th centuries, including none other than Marie-Antoinette, the daughter of the Holy Roman Emperor Francis I. She loved these pastries so much that when she married the future Louis XVI in 1770 and moved to France, she insisted on being accompanied by Austrian bakers so that she could continue enjoying her favourite food.
 Croissant being just the French word for crescent, the true origin of this beloved pastry would not be forgotten.
-It was even immortalised in the Larousse Gastronomique in 1938, where the baker's heroic deeds were finally immortalised.
+It was even immortalised in the Larousse Gastronomique in 1938, where the baker's heroic deeds were finally put to the page.

 Karl Gruber, CC BY-SA 3.0 AT, via Wikimedia Commons